-2021 2020

-\$'000 \$'000
+2022 \$'000 2021 \$'000

+2.1: Regulatory fees

-Law Society of South Australia 80 75
+Law Society of South Australia 92 80

-South Australian Bar Association 11 11
+South Australian Bar Association 17 11

-Chartered Accountants Australia and New Zealand 30

-Total regulatory fees 91 116
+Total regulatory fees 109 91

 Annual fees are apportioned over the relevant scheme year.
-A proportion of annual fees collected are deferred to the next financial year with the balance recognised as contract liabilities in the current financial year.
-The Chartered Accountants Australia and New Zealand scheme expired on 7 October 2019.
-This scheme was the only scheme with a deferred revenue requirement.
+A proportion of annual fees collected are deferred to the next financial year with the balance recognised as contract liabilities in the current financial year since both associations have scheme year aligned to the fiscal year, no contract liability applies.